Bolo knife: Historical significance

 The bolo was the primary weapon used by the Katipunan during the Philippine Revolution.
-It was also used by the Filipino guerrillas and bolomen during the Philippine–American War.
+It was also used by some Filipino guerrillas and bolomen during the Philippine–American War.

 During World War I, United States Army soldier Henry Johnson gained international fame repelling a German raid in hand-to-hand combat using a bolo.

 During World War II, members of the 1st Filipino Regiment and the 81st Division used bolos for close quarters combat, earning them the distinctive title "Moro Bolo Battalion".

 On 7 December 1972, would-be assassin Carlito Dimahilig used a bolo to attack former First Lady Imelda Marcos as she appeared onstage at a live televised awards ceremony.
 Dimahilig stabbed Marcos in the abdomen several times, and she parried the blows with her arms.
 He was shot dead by security forces while she was taken to a hospital.

 Symbolism

 The bolo serves as a symbol for the Katipunan and the Philippine Revolution, particularly the Cry of Pugad Lawin.
 Several monuments of Andres Bonifacio, as with other notable Katipuneros, depict him holding a bolo in one hand and the Katipunan flag in the other.